syncfusion-content/flutter-docs/Flutter/pdf/working-with-digital-signature.md

 ## Adding a timestamp in digital signature

+The Syncfusion<sup>&reg;</sup>
-The Syncfusion Flutter PDF allows you to add timestamp in the digital signature of the PDF document using timestampServer property in [PdfSignature](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfSignature-class.html) class.
+  Flutter PDF allows you to add timestamp in the digital signature of the PDF document using timestampServer property in [PdfSignature](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfSignature-class.html) class.
 The following code example explains the same.

 N> Signing using TimestampServer only works when the document is saved using asynchronous [save](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument/save.html).
 It is not supported in synchronous [saveSync](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument/saveSync.html).